NWM-MGP/Public_Resources/meningioma_risk_classifier/README.md

 Classifier and PCA cluster plot results represent two different types of analysis.
 The Classifier uses a K-nearest neighbor (KNN) machine learning algorithm to classify a defined set of meningioma tumor samples into risk classes while PCA is a dimensionality reduction and data visualization method.
 Additionally, the classifier uses differentially methylated probes among the K-means risk classes while the cluster plot uses the most variable probes in the reference dataset.
 While these two approaches will often produce concordant results, discrepant results are possible.
 Assay validation was solely based on the KNN Classifier.
 The PCA plot is provided as additional information for samples that are not a match to any of the risk categories in the KNN Classifier.

 ## Citation
-If you publish work using the meningioma risk classifier,, please cite Duckett et al.
+If you publish work using the meningioma risk classifier, please cite Duckett et al.

 ## Additional Information
 The meningioma risk methylation classifier is for research use only.
 While it has been clinically validated at Northwestern Medicine, this validation does not apply to other laboratories.